Portfolio-Projects42/front-end-projects/docs-projects/docs/dev-server/plugins/hmr.md

 ```

 In its current state, it will _not_ be HMR-compatible as it does not reference
 the HMR API.
-This means if our `add` module changes, the HMR plugin will
+This means if my `add` module changes, the HMR plugin will
 trigger a full page reload.

 To make it compatible, we must use the HMR API via `import.meta.hot`: